thaysom22/quizzical/README.md

 - Icons are also used as links (or in combination with a textual link) to help all users understand the site and particularly non-English speaking users.
 - Icons are always accompanied by appropriate aria-labels and attributes to meet accessibility guidelines for users with screen readers.

-#### Styling and effects for components
+#### Components, styling and effects

-* [Material Design for Bootstrap](https://mdbootstrap.com/) was used for this project as it provided an easy to use framework for building a responsive site quickly and effectively via Bootstrap's grid system.
+* [Material Design for Bootstrap](https://mdbootstrap.com/) was used for layout and components for this project as it provided an easy to use framework for building a responsive site quickly and effectively via Bootstrap's grid system.
 The prebuilt components offer a user experience appropriate for this app so these are used where possible to provide structure, styling and feedback for components on this site.
-Many have been edited with custom css to meet the specific design requirements for this site.
+Many have been edited with custom css to meet the specific design requirements for this site:

+- [Buttons](https://mdbootstrap.com/docs/standard/components/buttons/) of various sizes and styles are used to distinguish priority calls to action from secondary interactions.
+Create and Login buttons are largest and most prominent as goal of site (which also benefits users) is to increase the number of quizzes in database and increase number of site users.
+- [Progression indicators (spinners)](https://mdbootstrap.com/docs/standard/components/spinners/) are used as visual indicators to user when app is loading or waiting for a response
+- [Collapsible navbar](https://mdbootstrap.com/docs/standard/navigation/navbar/) used to make navbar reponsive and to create smooth user experience when using collapsible menu with burger icon
+- [Footer](https://mdbootstrap.com/docs/standard/navigation/footer/) for responsive layout with Bootstrap Grid system
+- [Carousel](https://mdbootstrap.com/docs/standard/components/carousel/) used to display selection of images on landing page and quiz content from db on other pages
+- [Cards](https://mdbootstrap.com/docs/standard/components/cards/) to display discrete piece of data: either fixed content or a quiz/question loaded from db

+Other components and styling used:

 - Horizontal rules are used to divide sections of page wherethere are multiple call to action sections and/or areas that are not as clearly delineated by color or layout of elements
-- Buttons of various sizes and styles are used to distinguish priority calls to action from secondary interactions.
-Create and Login buttons are largest and most prominent as goal of site (which also benefits users) is to increase the number of quizzes in database and increase number of site users.
+- Box shadows and text shadows are used to add depth and definition to certain content and areas of the page.
 - Hover and active psuedoclass effects are used to improve user experience through feedback across site.
 Buttons have interaction effects to provide reliable, useful and expected feedback to users.
-- Carousels with images
-- Cards to display groups of information (discrete quiz / question)
-- Collapsible footer
-- Collapsible navbar from Bootstrap & Material Design
-- Progression indicators
-- Box shadows and text shadows are used to add depth and definition to certain content and areas of the page.
--

 #### Images